 In 2017 I found Powertex at a local event and fell in love with the versatility of the products.
 I made up my mind there and then that this was what I needed to do to feed my creative mind which was being stifled by technology and work.
 So in June 2018, I gave up my corporate day job in the NHS to develop my art and finally fulfil my creative life.
 I love teaching people about the products and seeing them develop their own style and unique creations in my workshops.

+In May 2019, after a year of working together informally, Jane and I went into partnership, together we now have our own dedicated studio for workshops and creativity.
 It may have taken a while, but I finally have my dream life.
 Welcome to my world and my Open Studio.